Post War – 1946 to 1961

 Fresh Emphasis on Securities and Corporate Analysis

-In parallel to the need to undertake a financial analysis of an issuer of securities of which a firm was the managing underwriter, as part of the "due diligence" process, it was equally important that the manager participate in the drafting of the registration document and the prospectus to be provided potential investors.
+As part of the "due diligence" process, in parallel to the need to undertake a financial analysis of an issuer of securities of which a firm was the managing underwriter, it was equally important that the manager participate in the drafting of the registration document and the prospectus to be provided potential investors.
 This "disclosure" work was initially overseen by Levin but in due course was transferred to Kent Sykes.
 Like Woodie, Kent joined Becker in 1929, having previously been in the newspaper and advertising business.
 As such, Kent also took over Joe Levin's supervision of the firm's advertising.
 By 1950, Woodie and Kent were very much working closely together.

 It was also during this period (late 1940s, early 1950s) that the firm opened, and shortly afterward closed, an office in Cincinnati.